Configuration Guide

 - Long cache build times on first access

-You can increase operation timeouts via environment variables:
+You can configure operation timeouts via two methods:

 environment: